edgedb/edgedb/docs/reference/protocol/dataformats.rst

 std::json
 =========

-The :eql:type:`std::json` values are represented as the following structure:
+:eql:type:`std::json` values are represented as the following structure:

 .. code-block:: c